 That is why I turned Forest Schooled into a business.
 Am I scared?
 Shitless.
 But I don't see another way.
 If business is still the language of this world, then I'm going to learn it and craft some new words and sentences until I have a way to dialogue in a manner that speaks to my heart.

 And if you're another soul out there working to do things differently too, please reach out.
 The more we support each other, the more strength this new story gathers, and the more likely it will be to inspire change.

 So, without further ado, please join me in welcoming Forest Schooled to the new world of business:

 *"As Gary Nabhan has written, we can't meaningfully proceed with healing, with restoration, without "re-story-ation."
 In other words, our relationship with the land cannot heal until we hear its stories.
 But who will tell them?" - Robin Wall Kimmerer, Braiding Sweetgrass, p.
 9

-And if you'd like to join me in this brave and challenging task to re-imagine the business world, please check out our online Professional Learning Community: GROW your nature-based business.
+And if you'd like to join me in this brave and challenging task to re-imagine the business world, please check out our online Professional Learning Community: GROW your Nature Business.
 GROW stands for Gatherings for Reflection, Observation, and shared Wisdom because we're acknowledging that we are all learners and teachers who can support one another through our individual and collective processes of growth and transformation.
 I've also created an online resource called Planning your Nature-based Business which includes access to my business plan template specifically adapted to speak to both business language and the hearts of nature-based entrepreneurs.

 Hope to see you soon.